Database

 SQLite schema, key tables, migration overview, and cloud sync mechanism

 Luma uses a single SQLite database (luma.db) for all application data.
-Portable creative data (patterns, tracks) and venue-specific hardware configuration (fixtures, groups, tags) all live in the same file, linked by foreign keys.
+Portable creative data (patterns, tracks) and venue-specific hardware configuration (fixtures, groups) all live in the same file, linked by foreign keys.
 A separate lightweight state.db stores transient auth session data.

 Key Tables